 Materials and Processes

-Candidates must provide evidence acceptable to the Natural Resources Canada (NRCan) Non-Destructive Testing Certification Body (NDTCB) that they have successfully passed a Materials and Processes examination administered by an accepted training organization.
+Candidates must provide evidence acceptable to the Natural Resources Canada (NRCan) Non-Destructive Testing Certification Body (NDTCB) that they have successfully passed a Materials and Processes examination administered by an recognized training organization.

-Accepted training organizations (ATOs) prepare and deliver 40-hour courses (including a completion examination) in materials and processes.
+Recognized training organizations (RTOs) prepare and deliver 32-hour courses (including a completion examination) in materials and processes.
 Applicants must pass the Materials and Processes examination (70% passing grade) before taking training courses in non-destructive testing (NDT) methods.
 The examination must be invigilated in person.
-The ATO must provide the grade obtained to the NRCan NDTCB as part of a candidate’s application for certification.
+The RTO must provide the grade obtained to the NRCan NDTCB as part of a candidate’s application for certification.

 Radiation Safety Training